paolonappi/pn-docker-exercise-it-academy/README.md

 # pn-docker-exercise-it-academy
 Simple exercise for Docker learners, IT Learning & Training Academy

-Prerequisite
+Precondition

   Docker is installed on your machine

+Exercise Steps

 Step 1: Build Image using Docker command line